Frequently Asked Questions

 Q. How do I get my name changed on my license after I marry?

 A. If you are a registered dietitian through the Commission on Dietetic Registration, you need to update your name status with the CDR.
-Once your name has been changed with CDR, please email ndbodp@gmail.com with your name change and a new license will be emailed to you by the NDBODP.
-If you are a licensed nutritionist, please email or mail a copy of your marriage license to the NDBODP and a new license will be emailed to you.
+Once your name has been changed with CDR, you can login to our website to change your name and upload your documentation.
+If you are a licensed nutritionist, please login to our website and upload your documents.

 Q. I have a change of address, what do I do?